5l1v3r1/Cookie-Clicker/README.md

 Modules Used:

-tkinter: GUI Module
+tkinter: GUI Module, the entire tkinter library is not imported because we don't need all of it...

 os: chdir and mkdir to change directories to the cookie folder that is created

 pickle: Exports and imports data from the .dat file

-getpass: Gets the username of the current user on the computer so it can be formatted into a string used to change or create directories (ex: C://Users/str(getpass.getuser())/Desktop/)
+getpass.getuser() -- Gets the username of the user on the computer so that the program can move around the directory structure easily

-subprocess: Allows us to use the "ls" command to search for the .dat file by bringing in the data we get back as a list to iterate through

 from cookie_clicker_GUI import CookieClickerMainGUI: Main GUI class